tomruttle/app-manager/README.md

   // ReactDOM.render(container, <YourApp {...props} />);
 }

-// * Optional function that will be called when the user browses away from an appPath on which the parent fragment is mounted.
+// * Optional function that will be called when the user browses away from an path on which the parent fragment is mounted.
 // * Useful to clear up any event listeners, and to reset any mutable state.
 // * Function is called with the element into which the fragment is to be mounted and state (as below)